Florida Anti-Kickback Statutes & Patient Brokering Act

-While most physicians, pharmacists, nursing home administrators, and health care facility executives are aware of the stringent federal laws that apply to their businesses, far fewer have a clear understanding of the state laws that present equally substantial risks for their financial well-being.
-In Florida, there are numerous state laws that apply to all types of health care providers, and many of these laws impose substantial civil and criminal penalties.
-As a health care provider in Florida, it is critical to implement and maintain an up-to-date compliance program focused on both federal and state-level compliance – including the state laws that impose penalties for paying illegal “kickbacks” and other forms of compensation for patient referrals.
+While most physicians, pharmacists, nursing home administrators, and healthcare facility executives are aware of the stringent federal laws that apply to their businesses, far fewer have a clear understanding of the state laws that present equally substantial risks for their financial well-being.
+In Florida, there are numerous state laws that apply to all types of healthcare providers, and many of these laws impose substantial civil and criminal penalties.
+As a healthcare provider in Florida, it is critical to implement and maintain an up-to-date compliance program focused on both federal and state-level compliance – including the state laws that impose penalties for paying illegal “kickbacks” and other forms of compensation for patient referrals.
+Once a provider is under investigation, they need the best federal healthcare fraud defense attorney to help them navigate the situation.

 The following are brief summaries of the primary laws governing kickbacks and patient brokering in Florida.